 To export your Shopify Customer data, follow the suggested steps:

-- Here, you can select the relevant export options: CSV or some other editable file format
+- Here, you can select the appropriate export options: CSV or editable file format.

 - Confirm your selection and click on Export customers.